Annalisa-Boerner/1337Spells/README.md

 ## Populate your spellbook with ease on 1337 Spells.

 When I was a new D&D player, I needed an easy, breezy spellbook to get my Wizard character started.
-Sometimes less is more in a rules-heavy game like D&D 5e.
 So, during the Grace Hopper Program at Fullstack Academy and since graduation, I created a clear and attractive spellbook for the brand-new Wizard in all of us.

 **Update: We are fully deployed!
 Check it out at [tinyurl.com/1337spells](https://www.tinyurl.com/1337spells)!**
 Ok, we're not mobile-friendly.
 But that's my literal next step.